|Programming||Be a Volunteer!||Portable Labyrinth for Rent

 Trivia: St Pauls Labyrinth program was created in 1996 under theinitiative and leadership of the Reverend April Stanley during her appointment as associate priest at St Pauls.
 It remains a program of St Pauls Anglican Church, funded as part of parish ministry.

 A smaller, portable canvas labyrinth, based on the ancient Cretan pattern, is available for rent for use at other venues.
-If you are interested to rent the portable labyrinth, please contact the church office at 604.685.6832.
+If you are interested in renting the portable labyrinth, please contact Maria of the church office at 604.685.6832 ext.10.